Indonesia's Got Talent: Second Round (Judges'Choice/Cull/Cuts)

-In the first appearance of Indonesia's Got Talent, thousands of thousands acts have been auditioned.
-Only hundreds of acts would face the judges decision.
+In the first appearance of Indonesia's Got Talent, thousands of acts have been auditioned.
+Only hundreds of acts would face the judges' decision.
 The second round called the "Judges Choice".
-In this round, top 56 would settled and battled it up for Indonesia's Votes in the Live Semi - Finals.
+In this round, top 56 would settle and battle it up for Indonesia's Votes in the Live Semi - Finals.

-In the second apprerance of Indonesia's Got Talent, thousands of thousands acts have been auditioned.
+In the second appearance of Indonesia's Got Talent, thousands of acts have been auditioned.
 Now, it's the judges turn for made 51 acts from 98 acts that passed on auditions, make it to the Live Semi- Finals, 4 Golden Buzzer recipients included.
 The total of Semifinalists in that season was 55 Semifinalists.
 This round called the Judges Cull.

-In the third apprerance of Indonesia's Got Talent, hundreds of hundreds acts have been auditioned.
+In the third appearance of Indonesia's Got Talent, hundreds of acts have been auditioned.
 Now, they must showcase their talent once again in front of the judges and studio audience.
 It's the hard work of the judges to pick several of them for the Quarter - Finals.